electrode-io/ern-container-publisher-git/README.md

 Please note that the branch needs to be created manually before hand in the remote repo.
 Defaults to `master`

+- `subdir` : The name of the subdirectory you want to publish to

+- `allowVersionOverwrite` : A boolean flag to allow overwriting the version (tag).
+Defaults to false.

 To automatically publish Cauldron generated Containers of a target native application and platform, the `ern cauldron add publisher` command can be used as follow :

 ```bash